Chandramouli-Das/Stack-Overflow-High-Quality-Post-Classification-Using-XGBoost-Classifier/README.md

 This is a the 35th project of this lineup

-Dataset is givena and also available in Kaggle
+Dataset is in Kaggle - https://www.kaggle.com/imoore/60k-stack-overflow-questions-with-quality-rate